turingschool/frontend-lightning-talks/schedule-1803.md

 27. Linters - what, why, how, types?
 28. Take your `git` foo to the next level
 29. Algorithms or die - top algorithms programmers should know
-30. Hacking the FE interview
+30. Jesse:Hacking the FE interview
 ```

 ---